mariojgt/skeleton-store/README.md

 # Welcome to skeleton-store

-Laravel Ecomece extenstion for skeleton admin.
+Laravel Ecomece extenstion for skeleton admin package.

 This a was autogenerate by skeleton-admin.